sirine-zanina/React-todo/README.md

 # React-todolist
-A to-do list web application for an internship application.
+A to-do list web app for an internship application.
 =======